 Although a variety of means are used to promote the attainment of this objective, two distinctive mechanisms are particularly important.
 First, we expose students to a diverse array of experiences representative of the demands and challenges that they will confront in post-doctoral and employment settings.
 For example, we expect our students to be actively involved in research, the publication of articles, and the submission of grant proposals.
 Second, we use a one-on-one mentoring model of advisement (sometimes termed the "apprenticeship model") as a primary, though not exclusive, vehicle for the training of students.
 This model specifies that a critical component of training is the relationship between a student and a faculty mentor who is committed to that student's training and who works intensively and collaboratively with that student over time.
 The mentoring model is reflected in all phases of a student's education, from admissions through completion of the doctoral dissertation.
-Although the majority of students continue with one primary advisor throughout their tenure in the program, students can, and do, change advisors as their research interests evolve over time.
+Although most students continue with one primary advisor throughout their tenure in the program, students can have more than one advisor or change advisors as their research interests evolve over time.

-The majority of our graduates will accept positions that involve some degree of teaching.
-For this reason, an additional goal is training students how to teach effectively.
-Towards this end, the majority of our students serve as a teaching assistant at some point during their graduate careers.
+Most of our graduates will accept positions that involve some degree of teaching.
+For this reason, an additional goal is training students to teach effectively.
+Towards this end, most of our students serve as teaching assistants at some point during their graduate careers.